iansmith/parigot/site/content/en/docs/Examples/helloworld.md

 are configuration files that most folks do not need to change.
 The `buf.gen.yaml` file tells `buf` what code generators to use.
 These are currently the golang (standard) one and the parigot one.
-The `buf.work.yml` file tells `buf` where to look for your protobuf schema files, but is recommended by parigot that all your protobuf files be in a top level directory called `proto`.
+The `buf.work.yml` file tells `buf` where to look for your protobuf schema files, but is recommended that all your protobuf files be in a top level directory called `proto`.

 ## Source code files